artvin01/artvin01/README.md

-## I ussed to be close sourced, untill source opened my sourcecode.
+## I used to be close-sourced, untill the source engine opened my sourcecode.
 what?

 I code mods, mainly for tf2 right now.